wp-plugins/aklamator-pro-adsense/readme.txt

 5. Aklamator widget on a web page

 == Changelog ==
+= 1.3 =
+* Added feature - after installation and paste AppID plugin now auto creates first widget and populate it with your blog RSS feed items (for your convenience)
+* Minor bug fix

 = 1.2 =
 * Tested for newer version of WP 4.2.1
 * Minor bug fix